DIY RV Camper Remodel Journey.

 Like what I used to hold the shower head?
 I have them on the opposite side too, and they double as towel holders! :)

-This tub is pretty long.
+This tub is 4 feet long x 2' wide x 2' height.
 It's long enough to sit and extend my feet out to relax in a warm bath; or I use the tub to wash my clothes.
 Because this camping trailer does not have a bathroom, I can take a bath or a shower with the portable shower head or even put the porta-potty inside the tub and pull the curtain for privacy.

 Amazing..
 OH here's the thing I installed to take a hot bath or shower!!
-Oh Yes!
-(I actually got a professional to do that part, and a few electrical fixes on the exterior lights.)
+(I actually got a professional electrician to install it, plus a few electrical fixes on the exterior lights.)

 Next to the tub was just enough space for a comfortable reading nook.
 I created a table to go over the tub, so the tub doubled as a computer desk.